DTGlov/WeatherMan/README.md

 # WeatherNow
-A weather that returns weather info of any city.
+A weather app that returns weather info of any city.
 This WEB APP was built with HTML,BULMA and FLASK.